 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Have you been hearing people talk about fermented foods, and news stories talking about “gut health”?
+Have you been hearing talk about fermented foods and “gut health”?
 If you’re wondering what’s going on with all this chatter, keep reading for a basic overview of gut health, and how fermented foods can play a role in it.
 Scroll down for 8 fermented foods you can add to your diet right away!

 Gut Health 101